Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Video Review: Is Kaplan MCAT Worth It?

-In the video above, John from the Test Prep Insight team covers the major pros and cons of the Kaplan MCAT prep course.
+In the video above, Lara from the Test Prep Insight team covers the major pros and cons of the Kaplan MCAT prep course.
 For more detail, be sure to continue reading our full written review below.

 Kaplan MCAT Course Options & Pricing